Colorado Cottage Food Law: Food Safety Training Requirements

 Examples of ineligible foods include:

-- any meat product such as bacon, jerky, chicharron, poultry, fish and shellfish products
+- any meat product, such as bacon, jerky, chicharron, poultry, fish and shellfish products

 - cakes or pastries with buttercream (unless made with ghee or vegetable oil) frosting